Wrap around extension

 Rear garden of a property

 Location is another major factor that determines the cost of a wraparound extension.
 The location of your property can influence every other cost factor, including professional fees and construction materials.
-In fact, payments like application fees and taxes vary with location within the United Kingdom.
+In fact, costs such as application fees and taxes vary depending on the location within the United Kingdom.

 Design and Style

-The choice of design and style you intend for your wraparound extensions will also influence the cost.
-For instance, the timber or oak style is more cost-effective compared to the design using bricks.
+The choice of design and style for your wraparound extension will also impact the cost.
+For example, a timber or oak style is more cost-effective compared to a design using bricks.

 Size of Extension

-The size of your wrap around extension is another influential factor.
-Wraparound extension cost is directly proportional to the size of your property.
-So, if you have a big extension size in mind, it is best to prepare a fat budget.
+The size of your wraparound extension is another key factor.
+The cost of a wraparound extension is directly proportional to the size of your property.
+So, if you are planning a large extension, it is advisable to prepare a larger budget.

-Wrapping up, executing a wraparound extension is not as difficult as it seems.
-Start by having a clear picture of what you intend to create.
-Next, engage the service of reliable and efficient professionals to help you to actualise your plans.
+In conclusion, executing a wraparound extension is not as complicated as it may seem.
+Start by having a clear vision of what you want to create.
+Then, hire reliable and efficient professionals to help you bring your plans to life.

-Have an idea of the average cost and prepare your budget to match it.
-Also, it is best to ensure that your extension plan meets various building regulations and permitted development rights.
-Note that the cost depends on various factors, and it varies with location.
+Have an understanding of the average costs and prepare your budget accordingly.
+It is also crucial to ensure that your extension plan complies with building regulations and permitted development rights.
+Keep in mind that costs vary depending on several factors, including location.

 Clara Annesley